5 Spooky Problems, That Scare the IT Department

 We’ve all seen the movies like Poltergeist and Ghostbusters.
 Possessed electrical equipment floating around and harassing helpless individuals.
 It’s a harrowing thing to experience first-hand, and not a lot of IT service providers are prepared to deal with possessed equipment.

 There are many factors to be aware of when dealing with possessed computers.
 First and foremost is, what is doing the possessing?
 There are two main categories of possession, Demonic and Spiritual.
-Or in layman’s terms: Ghosts or Demons.
+Or, in layman’s terms: Ghosts or Demons.

-Ghosts are the easier type to deal with, traditionally ghosts are less powerful beings.
-These are usually responsible for your minor symptoms, like sporadic mouse movement, or programs opening and closing without warning.
-Sprinkling pure salt over the device, or the right kind of anti-virus software can deal with most ghostly possessions.
+Ghosts are the easier type to deal with; traditionally, ghosts are less powerful beings.
+These are usually responsible for your minor symptoms, like sporadic mouse movement or programs opening and closing without warning.
+Sprinkling pure salt over the device or the right kind of anti-virus software can deal with most ghostly possessions.

 Our Recommended Solution: